For a small business owner or operator, a bad day at work can often be attributed to one common denominator: a rotten client.

-Your contract could include interest for late payments.
-If you don’t get a payment, you can use the contract in arbitration.
+Your contract could also include interest for late payments.
+If you don't receive the payment, you can use the contract in arbitration.

 "Sometimes, the idea of legal action can get the client to contact you and, at the very least, make an arrangement to pay what they owe," said freelancer Christina Majaski.

-Worst case, you sue a client and send them to small claims court.
-But keep in mind this is usually an expensive endeavor.
+Worst case scenario: you sue a client and send them to small claims court.
+But, keep in mind, this is usually an expensive endeavor.

 3 – "Scope-Magnifying Susie" - The project scope-creeper